Guidance you should consider when considering the employee shareholder employment status.

 - whether the shares are redeemable and if they are, at whose option

 - whether there are any restrictions on the transferability of the shares and what those restrictions are

 - whether any pre-emption rights are excluded in the case of the shares given to the employee shareholder

 - are the shares subject to drag-along or tag-along rights, and if they are, explain what that means

 Drag-along and tag-along rules relate to minority shareholders, and whether they would have to sell their shares if:

 - majority shareholders have agreed to sell

-- minority shareholders require the majority shareholders to procure the same offer to sell their shares if the majority are selling
+- minority shareholders need the majority shareholders to get the same offer to sell their shares if the majority are selling

 The company could, if it wished, include more information than set out above, or include any other information that may be relevant or useful for the individual to know.